anishsinha-io/ezioauth/README.md

 }
 ```

 Your auth provider of choice should expose all these parameters in an OpenID configuration document.
+Also, please ensure that you make `http://localhost:8666/callback` a valid `redirect_uri`.
+This could be changed to be a bit more flexible but as of right now it doesn't seem worth it.

 To run the program, you need `Go`.
 Once you have it, you can run the command:

 - `go build -ldflags "-w" -o ./bin/oauth-cli`